tpchambers/Recommendation_Engine/README.txt

 Summary:
 This repository contains an item based collaborative filter.
 I built a recommender class with python module MrJob on the netflix movie set (available on kaggle).
 To run, first run Clean_data which will output the cleaned text file, and then use the text file to run the recommendation engine.
+The recommender class computes movie similarities based on the cosine similarity.